-MAF Retail has implemented an audit control system for its market goods and private label items.
-The audit control system covers staff training, UAE audits of suppliers, stores and products.
-MAF Retail has appointed several companies to perform audits according to targets set by its management team.
-Approximately 60 per cent. of MAF Retail's stores have received Hazard Analysis and Critical Control Points (HACCP) certification or an equivalent ISO certification.
+Majid Al Futtaim Retail has implemented an audit control system for its market goods and private label items.
+The audit control system covers staff training and audits of suppliers, stores and products within the GCC.
+Majid Al Futtaim Retail has appointed several companies to perform audits according to targets set by its management team.
+Approximately 60 per cent. of Majid Al Futtaim Retail's hypermarkets have received Hazard Analysis and Critical Control Points ("HACCP") certification or an equivalent ISO certification.
 The stores without HACCP certification are new and are in the process of gaining such certification, which is a time-consuming process.
 HACCP is a systematic preventive approach to food safety that addresses physical, chemical and biological hazards as a means of prevention rather than finished product inspection.
 HACCP is used in the food industry to identify potential food safety hazards, so that key actions can be taken to reduce or eliminate the risk of the hazards being realised.
 The system is used at all stages of food production and preparation processes.